microsoft/ORBIT-Dataset/README.md

 ## Filtering by annotations

-If you would like to filter tasks' context or target sets by specific quality annotations (e.g. remove all frames with no object present), you can use the `--filter_context` and `--filter_target` arguments.
+If you would like to filter tasks' context or target sets by specific quality annotations (e.g. remove all frames with no object present), you can use `--train_filter_context`/`--tain_filter_target` to filter train tasks, or `--test_filter_context`/`--test_filter_target` to filter validation/test tasks.
 These arguments accept the same options as above.
 The filtering is applied to all context/target videos when the data loader is created (see `load_all_users` in `data/dataset.py`).

 # Download unfiltered ORBIT dataset